Checklist For Viewing A House

 9. What Sort Of Boiler Do You Have?

-New combi boilers can be thousands of pounds.
-You will definitely want to know if you will have to fit a new one or not.
-If there is a decent boiler already installed, ask if it is under warranty and if it has been serviced regularly.
+New combi boilers can be thousands of pounds ao you will definitely want to know if you have to fit a new one or not.
+If there is a decent boiler already installed, ask if it is under warranty and whether it has been serviced regularly.
 These things can get pretty expensive if left unchecked.
+Check out what to consider when choosing a new boiler.

 10. Are You In A Chain?